execaman/lyricist/README.md

 <p>To write one yourself, you must know how it should behave:</p>

 - Do not use try-catch blocks, keep it simple
-- `throw` anything or reject as you know the result would eventually be invalid
+- reject or `throw` anything as soon as you realise the result could be invalid

 ### Resources